LEGAL & FINANCIAL ADVICE

 Listed below is information on debt counselling, collection agencies, credit ratings, bankruptcy and income taxes.

 When your financial situation starts getting out-of-hand of you begin to feel overwhelmed with debts, do not give up.
 There is advice and guidance available.
-In the London area, there are two services available to you for credit counselling.
-Both of them offer free initial consultations.
+In the London area, there is a service available to you for credit counselling.
+They offer a free initial consultation.

 125 Woodward Ave, N6H 2H1